nuclia/nuclia.py/docs/CONVERSATION.md

 # Conversational use case

+All examples has assumed you [authenticated](AUTH.md) and defined a [default](DEFAULT.md) knowledgebox.
+In case you want to overwrite or define a one time knowledgebox you should add on any command/function the `url` and `api_key` parameter.

 ## Upload messages

 You should craft a JSON file with the information of the conversation for each conversation: